Medicare Part D

 How Much Will You Pay In Extra Help?

-eligible beneficiary should pay no more than 15 percent of the cost of drugs on your plan’s formulary (or list of covered drugs)–or the plan copay, whichever is less—until you reach the out-of-pocket
+an eligible beneficiary should pay no more than 15 percent of the cost of drugs on your plan’s formulary (or list of covered drugs)–or the plan copay, whichever is less—until you reach the

 Medicare enrollees who have Medicaid, live in an institution